-- A. The parties to an appeal have the right to the following timely notices and communications: - (1) acknowledgement of receipt of the appeal and a scheduling order, including information regarding the appellant's eligibility pending appeal and an explanation that any advance payments of the premium tax credit paid on behalf of the tax filer pending appeal are subject to reconciliation; and - (2) the decision and order of the MNsure board. - B. Any notice sent to the appellant must also be sent to the appellant's attorney or representative. - C. An appeals examiner shall not have ex parte contact on substantive issues with the agency, the appellant, or any person involved in an appeal.
-No agency employee shall review, interfere with, change, or attempt to influence the recommended decision of the appeals examiner in any appeal, except through the procedures allowed herein.
+A. The parties to an appeal have the right to the following timely notices and communications:

+(1) acknowledgement of receipt of the appeal and a scheduling order, including information regarding the appellant's eligibility pending appeal and an explanation that any advance payments of the premium tax credit paid on behalf of the tax filer pending appeal are subject to reconciliation; and or representative.

+(2) the decision and order of the MNsure board.

+B. Any notice sent to the appellant must also be sent to the appellant's attorney employee shall review, interfere with, change, or attempt to influence the recommended decision of the appeals examiner in any appeal, except through the procedures allowed herein.
 The limitations in this subpart do not affect the board's authority to review or make final decisions.